AngleProtocol/angle-docs/borrowing-module/vaults/README.md

 ![Capital Efficient Debt Repayment](../../.gitbook/assets/capital-efficient-debt-repayment.jpg)

-On a similar note, it is this capital-efficient design that allows liquidators to participate in liquidations without bringing any stablecoin from their pocket.
+On a similar note, it is this capital efficient design that allows liquidators to participate in liquidations without bringing any stablecoin from their pocket.
 More is explained [here](liquidations.md).

 ### Leveraging collateral exposure